Secretion

 Secretion is the movement of material from one point to another, such as a secreted chemical substance from a cell or gland.
 In contrast, excretion is the removal of certain substances or waste products from a cell or organism.
 The classical mechanism of cell secretion is via secretory portals at the plasma membrane called porosomes.
 Porosomes are permanent cup-shaped lipoprotein structures embedded in the cell membrane, where secretory vesicles transiently dock and fuse to release intra-vesicular contents from the cell.

 Secretion in bacterial species means the transport or translocation of effector molecules.
-For example: proteins, enzymes or toxins (such as cholera toxin in pathogenic bacteria e.g. Vibrio cholerae) from across the interior (cytoplasm or cytosol) of a bacterial cell to its exterior.
+For example, proteins, enzymes or toxins (such as cholera toxin in pathogenic bacteria e.g. Vibrio cholerae) move from the interior (cytoplasm or cytosol) of a bacterial cell to its exterior.
 Secretion is a very important mechanism in bacterial functioning and operation in their natural surrounding environment for adaptation and survival.